-EERA does not concur with MDNR's recommendation on wind access buffers.
-MDNR recommended an additional 200 feet of buffer beyond the existing wind access buffer from MDNR administered Lands to preemptively address possible future exemptions to the wind access buffer associated with permitting of any repowering efforts.
-The record-to-date does not suggest a future need for exemptions nor does it support 200 feet as the likely extent of a hypothetical future exemption.
-EERA recommends that MDNR's concerns be considered as the record is developed, but does not recommend any specific changes in the DSP.
+As noted above, MN DNR recommended an additional 200 feet of buffer beyond the existing wind access buffer from DNR Administered Lands to preemptively address possible future exemptions to the wind access buffer associated with permitting of any repowering efforts.
+The record to-date does not suggest a future need for exemptions nor does it support 200 feet as the likely extent of a hypothetical future exemption.
+DOC EERA recommends that MN DNR's concerns be considered as the record is developed, but has not recommended any specific changes in the DSP.